JoKrastanov/http-logger/README.md

 Outputs the logs in the ./logs directory in a file called {year}{month}{day}-logs.txt

 ## Upcoming Features
+> NOTE: This package is still in development and has a number of upcoming features.
+You can read more about the features which will be added in the future:

 - Further customization of the logs format
 - Ability to upload logs on third-party platforms